 You’ll benefit from the small cohort size.
 This allows you to build lifelong relationships, receive peer mentoring, and collaborate on case studies and projects in a meaningful and effective way.

-In addition to the peer support, you’ll get a mentor assigned to you for one-on-one guidance to help with your research process and capstone.
+In addition to peer support, you’ll get a mentor for one-on-one guidance to help with your research process and capstone.